 What is a brand ambassador program?

-A brand ambassador program is a long-term partnership between your brand and people who love your products or services.
+A brand ambassador program is a marketing strategy that uses long-term partnerships with people who love your products or services to grow sales & awareness.

 Think of brand ambassadors like your loyal friends and die-hard fans.
 They promote your product on social media, recommend it to friends and family, and advocate for your values.